insure logo

 Ellie Available Now

-The table below highlights the cheapest car insurance companies for teens in Florida.
+The table below lists the cheapest insurers for teen drivers in Florida.

 CompanyAverage annual premium